oluwatobi1/dynamic-pricing-algo/README.md

 ### How to run the application

 #### Method 1: Running locally with virtual environment
-3. Create a virtual environment `python3 -m venv venv`
+3. Create a virtual environment.
+Run `python3 -m venv venv`
-4. Activate the virtual environment. ` source venv/bin/activate` - (Sample command is for unix based OS)
+4. Activate the virtual environment.
+Run ` source venv/bin/activate` - (Sample command is for unix based OS)
-5. Install the project dependencies `pip install -r requirements.txt`
+5. Install the project dependencies.
+Run `pip install -r requirements.txt`
-6. Run the application `python manage.py runserver`
+6. Run the application.
+Run `python manage.py runserver`

 #### Method 2: Running with docker
-3. Build the docker image `docker build -t dynamic-pricing-algo:latest .`
+3. Build the docker image.
+Run `docker build -t dynamic-pricing-algo:latest .`
-4. Run the docker container `docker run  dynamic-pricing-algo:latest`
+4. Run the docker container.
+Run `docker run  dynamic-pricing-algo:latest`

 ### How to run tests
 Test are in the `pricing/tests` directory.
 - To run the tests, run the following command
-- `python manage.py test`
+- Run `python manage.py test`